newjersey/navigator.business.nj.gov/content/src/display-content/archived-contextual-info/paint-booth-termination.md

+---
-## Spray Paint Booth Permit Termination
+header: Spray Paint Booth Permit Termination
+---

 Your Spray Paint Booth may not need a permit from the New Jersey Department of Environmental Protection if: